omeka/omeka-s-enduser/docs/sites/site_resources.md

 ![Selecting an item set from the owner's section of the sidebar](../sites/sitesfiles/siteres_itemsetsel.png)

 Remove an item set by clicking the red delete button (trash can icon).
+It will still be available to re-add from the drawer on the right.

 You can change the order of the item sets by dragging and dropping using the three-bar icon on the left end of the row.

 The following image shows a browse item sets public view using the default theme: